appium/appium-ios-simulator/README.md

 `async launchAndQuit (safari)`

-Launches the simualator and runs a blank Instruments test on a test app, waits for the file system to be updated, and then shuts down.
+Launches the simulator and runs a blank Instruments test on a test app, waits for the file system to be updated, and then shuts down.

 - `safari` - whether or not to launch the Safari simulator.
 Defaults to false.